 I grew up attending the same church congregation as one of the most amazing Filipino moms in all of Arizona, and true to her nature, she was eager to help when I asked for her time to get some answers and directions about what I should know about their beautiful country.
 Not only is Mitzi an incredibly selfless woman, she is also an accomplished author, teacher, and a true professional in the topic of her country’s language and culture!
 It was such a privilege to be able to have such a well-versed source, and family friend, to point me to some interesting facts and topics.
+Based off the direction of her answers, P is for the Philippines lesson plans and activity book is now available for purchase!

 With all my dreaming of traveling overseas to visit the island nation, I thought I had built up some pretty good expectations of the things I might witness in their hospitable land.
 Buuuuut when I started reading things like “monkey-eating eagle”, “Noche Buena”, and “Mano po” in the answers Mitzi sent to my questions, I realized that I am way undereducated in my fantasies, and it was such a privilege to get some things straight.